Dr3259/Dr3259.github.io/README.md

     *   Includes charts for to-do completion rates, task category distribution, and daily rating trends.

 *   **Rest Stop**:
-    *   A dedicated section for relaxation, featuring:
+    *   A dedicated section for relaxation and utility, featuring:
-        *   **Mini-Games**: Play classic games like 2048 and Klotski.
+        *   **Mini-Games**: Play classic games like 2048 and numeric Klotski.
         *   **Food Finder**: Helps you discover nearby restaurants (requires location access).
+        *   **Personal Library**: Import and read your local `.txt` and `.pdf` files.
+        *   **Private Music Player**: Import and listen to your local audio files with a rich player interface.
-        *   **Legal Info & Personality Test**: Placeholder modules for future expansion.
+        *   **Other Tools**: Placeholder modules for Legal Info, Personality Tests, and more for future expansion.

+*   **Health & Tech Hubs**:
+    *   **Health Center**: A dedicated space to manage and explore different aspects of well-being, such as mental and physical health.
+    *   **Tech Time**: A hub for tech-related information, currently featuring a dynamic programming language ranking page.

+*   **User Experience**:
+    *   **Draggable Card-based Interface**: Rearrange and pin your favorite features in the "Rest Stop," "Health," and "Tech" hubs for a personalized layout.
+    *   **PWA Support**: Installable as a Progressive Web App for an app-like experience, including support for the Web Share Target API to save links directly from other apps.
+    *   **Quick Add**: Simply press `Enter` on the main or day-detail page to quickly open the task creation modal.

 ### Built With